rikaitan/rikaitan.github.io/docs/tools-resources.md

 ### Media players

+Media players load and play media and enable Rikaitan lookups.

 #### [mpvacious](https://github.com/Ajatt-Tools/mpvacious)

 A user-script for MPV that adds keybindings to create Anki cards from movies and TV shows.